 In the interests of standardisation, there will be only one teacher/Examiner per Centre.
-Where a Centre needs to use additional teacher/Examiners permission to do so must be sought from Cambridge before the start of each Speaking test period.
+Where a Centre needs to use additional teacher/Examiners, permission to do so must be sought from Cambridge before the start of each Speaking test period.
 Permission to use more than one teacher/Examiner will only be granted on the understanding that teacher/Examiners at the Centre work together to ensure a common approach to the conduct of the Speaking tests and the application of the mark scheme, and that Internal moderation is carried out at the Centre.
 This is in order to ensure that marks submitted by the Centre are consistent for all candidates, irrespective of which teacher/Examiner conducted and assessed the test.
-The sample that the Centre submits to Cambridge must include work of each teacher/Examiner and a Speaking examination Working Mark Sheet must be submitted for each teacher/Examiner, with candidate names and numbers clearly entered.
+The sample that the Centre submits to Cambridge must include work of each teacher/Examiner, with candidate names and numbers clearly entered.
 The final column on the Working Mark Sheet (Internal and/or External moderation) should be used to record the results of Internal moderation, and details of the Centre's Internal moderation procedures must be enclosed with the materials for External moderation.
 Guidelines for the Internal standardisation/moderation of Speaking tests are available from Cambridge.